andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 Each service in the backend had a distinct purpose:

-- **Email Service**: responsible for handling emails generated from the contact form on the website, and it interacted directly with SendGrid via their SDK, if you don't know SendGrid is a cloud-based email delivery service that simplifies and streamlines the process of sending and managing emails.
+- **Email Service**: responsible for handling emails generated from the contact form on the website, and it interacted directly with SendGrid via their SDK, if you don't know SendGrid is a cloud-based email delivery service that simplifies the process of sending and managing emails.

 ***Sending emails through the Email service 👇***
 ```js